 What memory care actually costs in NJ, 2025 CareScout data

-NJ memory-care premium typically runs $1,500–$1,800/month over base AL, meaning a tri-state memory-care monthly bill commonly lands at or above $8,500/month ($102,000/year).
-Some Bergen, Essex, Morris, and Somerset memory-care communities run $11,000–$14,000/month for higher-acuity dementia care.
-NJ DOH does not publish a single percentage of AL beds licensed for dementia special care; ~200 NJ AL facilities actively market dedicated memory-care wings.
+Memory care typically carries a premium over base assisted living, with tri-state memory care commonly landing at or above $8,500/month.
+NJ DOH does not publish a single percentage of AL beds licensed for dementia special care, but many NJ AL communities market dedicated memory-care wings.

 Two cost-mitigation paths matter most for NJ memory care:

-- MLTSS coverage of ALR services component, for income-eligible families, MLTSS pays the dementia-care services.
-The family pays only room-and-board (typically $1,200–$2,200/month of the listed AL rate) from the resident's Social Security and pension after the $117.05 PNA.
+1. MLTSS coverage of the ALR services component.
+For income-eligible families, MLTSS pays the dementia-care services and the family pays only the set ALR room-and-board rate ($996.40/mo in 2026) from the resident's Social Security and pension after the $147.65 personal-needs allowance.

-- Long-Term Care Insurance, where it exists.
-NJ closed its Partnership for LTC program to new policies in 2014, existing policyholders retain Medicaid asset disregard.
+2. Long-Term Care Insurance, where it exists.
+NJ closed its Partnership for LTC program to new policies in 2014; existing policyholders retain the Medicaid asset disregard.
 Stand-alone LTC insurance and hybrid Life/LTC policies remain available; premiums vary by age, health status, and coverage terms.

-For private-pay families, the SNF pathway typically runs $425/day private ($155K/year) per CareScout 2024 NJ data, and most NJ families are unable to private-pay nursing-facility care for more than 24–36 months before exhausting assets and converting to Medicaid LTSS.
+Private-pay nursing-facility care in NJ is costlier still, and most families cannot sustain it for more than two to three years before exhausting assets and converting to Medicaid LTSS.
 The 60-month look-back means anything you do in the next five years matters.

 Anti-amyloid therapy: what NJ families need to know about Leqembi and Kisunla